mrjones2014/legendary.nvim/README.md

   -- default opts are `opts = { silent = true }`
   { '<leader>f', ':SomeMappingCommand', opts = { noremap = true, silent = false } },
-  -- you can also map lua functions directly as a binding { '<C-p>', require('legendary').find, description = 'Search key bindings' }, -- Or add a keybind without a definition (useful for reminding yourself of -- keybinds which are set up by plugins, for example, these nvim-cmp mappings) { '<C-d>', description = 'Scroll docs up' },
+  -- you can also map lua functions directly as a binding -- note that implementations are evaluated immediately { '<C-p>', require('legendary').find, description = 'Search key bindings' }, -- if you need to bind a key to call a function with specific arguments -- you can use the `require('legendary').lazy()` helper function -- `nil` and `1500` will be passed as the arguments to `formatting_sync` when called { '<leader>f', require('legendary').lazy(vim.lsp.buf.formatting_sync, nil, 1500), description = 'Format with 1.5s timeout' }, -- Or add a keybind without a definition (useful for reminding yourself of -- keybinds which are set up by plugins, for example, these nvim-cmp mappings) { '<C-d>', description = 'Scroll docs up' },